With the postseason on the line, Seattle is a Lions town now

 The Seahawks now turn their attention to their date with the 5-11 Rams this weekend, while their fan base will have one eye in Seattle and the other in Green Bay.
 The last time the Seahawks relied on help for a playoff berth was in 2017, and they didn’t get it — the Falcons beat the Panthers to eliminate Seattle before kickoff at Lumen Field.

 That season felt a little different, as it marked the first time in the Russell Wilson era the Seahawks missed the postseason.
-An 18th game for Seattle this season would feel like more of a bonus, that doesn’t make these games any less intense.
+An 18th game for Seattle this season would feel like more of a bonus, but that doesn’t make these games any less intense.

 The Seahawks have put themselves in a position to get into the tournament.
 They just need some assistance.